New Flexible Pathways

 • Assumes knowledge from GI 101

-• The candidate will be able to use stochastic loss development models to estimate reserve variability.
+• Use stochastic loss development models to estimate reserve variability.

-• The candidate will understand and apply the considerations in the development of losses for excess limits and layers.
+• Understand the considerations in the development of losses for excess limits and layers.

-• The candidate will understand the considerations in selecting a risk margin for unpaid claims.
+• Understand the considerations in selecting a risk margin for unpaid claims.

-• The candidate will be able to apply methods to monitor actual versus expected experience.
+• Apply methods to monitor actual versus expected experience.

-• The candidate will understand reinsurance topics including the issues encountered when performing a reserve analysis on reinsurance, how to apply the fundamental techniques of reinsurance pricing and risk transfer testing of reinsurance contracts.
+• Demonstrate knowledge of reinsurance topics including the issues encountered when performing a reserve analysis on reinsurance, how to apply the fundamental techniques of reinsurance pricing and risk transfer testing of reinsurance contracts.

 GI 302